 Pursuant to its charter, the Compensation Committee is authorized to engage, at the expense of the Company, a compensation consultant to provide independent advice, support and expertise to assist the Compensation Committee in overseeing and reviewing our overall executive compensation strategy, structure, policies and programs, and to assess whether our compensation structure establishes appropriate incentives for management and other key employees.
-As noted above, Pay Governance served as the Compensation Committee's independent compensation consultant for the first eight months of fiscal year 2019.
-Deloitte became the Compensation Committee's independent compensation consultant for the remainder of fiscal year 2019 and continues to serve in that capacity.
-Pay Governance worked with the Compensation Committee to formulate the design of the executive and director compensation programs for 2019.
-Each of Pay Governance and Deloitte provided reports to the Compensation Committee (during the respective periods they served as compensation consultant) containing research, market data, survey information and information regarding trends and developments in executive and director compensation.
-Each of Pay Governance and Deloitte reported directly to the Compensation Committee (during the respective periods they served as compensation consultant).
-The Company paid Deloitte \$105,992 for the work it performed for the Compensation Committee in 2019.
-CEG engaged Deloitte and its affiliate, Deloitte & Touche LLP, to provide additional services in 2019, for which CEG paid \$2,964,644.
-These additional services primarily related to financial reporting services, including assistance with the preparation of CEG's financial statements for the second and third quarters of 2019, and assisting with the transition of enterprise resource planning and financial applications from NRG.
-Given that these services were provided to CEG, the decision to engage Deloitte and its affiliate for such services was not made, or recommended, by our management, or approved by the Compensation Committee or the Board.
-Neither Pay Governance nor any of its affiliates provided services for any of our affiliates in 2019.
-In accordance with SEC rules and requirements, the Company has affirmatively determined that no conflicts of interest exist between the Company and Pay Governance or Deloitte (or any individuals working on the Company's account on behalf of Pay Governance or Deloitte).
+Deloitte Consulting LLP ("Deloitte") served as the Compensation Committee's independent compensation consultant for the first eight months of fiscal year 2020.
+Pay Governance became the Compensation Committee's independent compensation consultant in August 2020 after a key relationship contact from Deloitte joined Pay Governance, and Pay Governance has continued to serve in that capacity to the present date.
+Deloitte worked with the Compensation Committee to formulate the design of the executive and director compensation programs for 2020.
+Each of Deloitte and Pay Governance provided reports to the Compensation Committee (during the respective periods they served as compensation consultant) containing research, market data, survey information and information regarding trends and developments in executive and director compensation.
+Each of Deloitte and Pay Governance reported directly to the Compensation Committee (during the respective periods they served as compensation consultant).
+The Company paid each of Deloitte and Pay Governance \$138,192 and \$50,051, respectively, for the work they performed for the Compensation Committee in 2020.
+CEG engaged Deloitte and its affiliate, Deloitte & Touche LLP, to provide additional services in 2020, for which CEG paid \$188,375.
+These additional services primarily related to accounting and reporting support.
+Neither Pay Governance, nor any of their affiliates provided services for any of our affiliates in 2020.
+In accordance with SEC rules and requirements, the Company has affirmatively determined that no conflicts of interest